Tadcaster Flood Alleviation Scheme (FAS) Information Page

 We would encourage all interested parties to sign up to our updates by registering your interest at tadcasterfas@environment-agency.gov.uk .
 We would also encourage you to support any family members, friends or neighbours who cannot access online information, by sharing our updates with them.

-We will continue to keep you updated.
-If you have any questions or concerns in the meantime you can contact us at tadcasterfas@environment-agency.gov.uk
+We will continue to keep you updated with our plans.
+If you have any questions or concerns, you can contact us at tadcasterfas@environment-agency.gov.uk or come and speak to us in person at The Ark on Tuesday mornings between 10am and 12 noon.

 Be prepared